suevalov/mastering-hoc-with-recompose-presentation/PLAN.md

 ## Slide 7. `radium` example

+Radium is a library that enhances the capability of inline styles by enabling CSS pseudo selectors inside inline-styles.

 Following is a short technical explanation of Radium's inner workings:

 * Wrap the render function